-Next, the pan is deglazed with a little broth and the chicken is simmered for an extra minute or two and set aside.
+- Next, deglaze the pan with a little broth and simmer the chicken until cooked through.
+Remove it from the pan, and set aside.

-The richly flavored broth that’s left in the pan is used to cook the cauliflower, which is then spiced up with some salsa for added flavor and combined with the reserved chicken.
+- Use the flavorful broth that’s left in the pan to cook the cauliflower, then stir in the salsa and combine with the reserved chicken.

 Riced cauliflower serves as a great substitute for regular rice in a wide variety of dishes, which is why we always keep a couple of bags of frozen on hand.